One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 A money system answers one question automatically: What money is for this month, and what money is for the future?

-When it works, whenever you wonder "Can I afford this?" or "How much do I need to save for this trip?" the answers are clear.
-No guesswork.
+When it works, whenever you wonder "Can I afford this?" or "How much do I need to save for this trip?" the answers are clearer.

-The one-account setup can't answer that question because every dollar looks the same.
+Khalil’s one-account setup can't answer those questions because every dollar looks the same.

 But money has different jobs: